Tennessee vs. Purdue Music City Bowl NCAA Football Odds, Plays and Insights | December 30, 2021

 - Purdue and its opponents have combined to score more than 63.5 points in two games this season.

-- The two teams combine to score 66.3 points per game, 2.8 more than the over/under in this contest.
+- The combined points per game average of the two teams, 66.3, is 2.8 points more than Thursday's over/under.

-- These two squads combine to surrender 48 points per game, 15.5 fewer than this contest's over/under.
+- This contest's total is 15.5 points greater than the 48 these two squads combine to surrender per game this season.

-- Volunteers games have an average total of 62 points this season, 1.5 fewer than Thursday's over/under.
+- The average total in Volunteers games this season is 62, 1.5 points fewer than Thursday's total of 63.5 .

-- The 63.5 total in this game is 10.6 points above the 52.9 average total in Boilermakers games this season.
+- The 52.9 PPG average total in Boilermakers games this season is 10.6 points fewer than this game's over/under.

 Tennessee Stats and Trends